 - to consider the outcomes of the module review, programme monitoring and student feedback processes on an annual basis;

-- to approve amendments to the structure/syllabus/assessment of the programme and to refer such modifications to the home College Learning and Teaching Committee;
+- to approve amendments to the structure/syllabus/assessment of the programme and to refer such modifications to the home Faculty Learning and Teaching Committee;

 - to receive information regarding changes in programme staffing, teaching resources, physical and technical resources etc. and make any recommendations to the bodies detailed below as a result of such changes;

-- to receive and consider reports from Programme Co-ordinators concerning the development of the programme in question, which shall include statistical information on assessment, progression and completion as appropriate;
+- to receive and consider reports concerning the development of the programme in question, which shall include statistical information on assessment, progression and completion as appropriate;

-- to make nominations for the appointment of External Examiners and to receive the reports of External Examiners and (where appropriate) Moderators;
+- to make nominations for the appointment of External Examiners and to receive External Examiners’ reports;

 - to consider such matters as may from time to time be referred to the Joint Board of Studies by either the Director of Academic Services, the Academic Regulations and Cases Board or the associated equivalent bodies of the partner institutions or any associated professional or accreditation bodies.